andrefaraujo/videosearch/README.md

     > ./run_sift_extraction.sh # under $mypath/videosearch/indexer/extract_features/

-Test keyframe extraction
+Test keyframe extraction:

     > cd $mypath/videosearch/indexer/
     > python extract_keyframes.py test_video.mp4 test_video_out 1 scale=-1:480

 Extracting keyframes and features from entire Stanford I2V dataset ([Dataset page](http://blackhole1.stanford.edu/vidsearch/dataset/stanfordi2v.html), [Download link](http://purl.stanford.edu/zx935qw7203)).
 Note: For this to work, you need to download the dataset beforehand and follow the instructions (found [here](https://stacks.stanford.edu/file/druid:zx935qw7203/README.txt)) for setting it up.

-    > cd $mypath/news_videos/indexer/
+    > cd $mypath/videosearch/news_videos/indexer/
     > python extract_database_keyframes.py # Look at script for more details and for changing parameters

 Scoring results obtained with the Stanford I2V dataset.
-In this case, your should use a file with a specific format (as explained in the scoring/*_format*.txt files).
-We provide examples of such files (scoring/example_*) and even helper conversion scripts if your system outputs results based on keyframes (scoring/convert*).
+In this case, your should use a file with a specific format (as explained in the scoring/\*_format\*.txt files).
+We provide examples of such files (scoring/example_\*) and even helper conversion scripts if your system outputs results based on keyframes (scoring/convert\*).
 To score Scene Retrieval and Temporal Refinement results (refer to our [MMSys'15 paper](http://web.stanford.edu/~afaraujo/Araujo_et_al_MMSys_v12.pdf) for explanation of this terminology), respectively, do:

     > cd $mypath/videosearch/scoring
     > python evaluate_scene_retrieval.py example_scene_retrieval_results_file.txt light_dataset_public.txt 100